linoskoczek/AgentsUDP/README.md

 3. either `counter` or `period`, depending on a value to be read,
 4. new value.

-Don’t panic if you don’t remember it.
-If you run an Controller without parameters, it will remind you about it :)
+Don’t panic if you don’t remember them.
+If you run an Controller without parameters, it will give you a short reminder :)

 ### Example of reading a value